2kranki/libCmn/README.md

 objects/environments may be incomplete, duplicated, buggy or all of those. lol

+All of this library is committed to the Public Domain except for files which are copyrighted.
+Those copyrights still stand.
+Note that copyrighted files within this library are minimal and only used for extraneous purposes.
-All of this library is committed to the Public Domain.
-See 'obj.h' for a list of the objects in the library.
+See 'obj.h' for a list of the public domain objects in the library.

 My primary development environment is MacOSX with Xcode.
 The C code is ANSI C and should be compilable with any ANSI C compiler.
 Use